Key Takeaways

 Online threats have reached unprecedented levels over recent years.
 Examining recent cybersecurity statistics provides a window into an ever-increasing digital storm;

-These statistics emphasize the necessity of robust cybersecurity measures for all businesses regardless of scale.
+These statistics highlight the importance of strong cybersecurity measures for every business, regardless of its size.

 2.1.1.
 Individual Hackers